 Why are we phasing out plastic cutlery?

-- Plastic is bad for the environment and our health.
+- Non-recyclable plastic is bad for the environment.

 - Plastic is non-biodegradable.
-It breaks down eventually, but just into smaller and smaller pieces that then leach chemicals into food, water and air.
+It breaks down into smaller and smaller pieces, but doesn’t easily break down into its chemical components. .

 - Birch trees are quick to reach harvest maturity (they grow fast!) and can readily colonize open terrain or woodland systems (birch is monoecious meaning it doesn’t need pollination to expand its population), making it ultra-renewable!

-- Birch is a native plant and already grows abundantly in Canada.
+- Birch is a native plant and already grows abundantly.
 Additionally, it has been largely underutilized by the pulp and paper industry (mainly because of high sugar content).

-Our region does not yet have commercial composting, so compostable cutlery simply isn’t compostable.
+Our region does not yet have commercial composting, so “compostable” bio-plastic cutlery simply isn’t compostable.

 - Why not bamboo?
 The bamboo cutlery we tried was quite splintery and not pleasant to eat from.